Squinkz/vscript_timer/README.md

 # CS:GO VScript Timer Module
 This is a simple class to implement a basic timer.
-It does not rely on any entities and uses only Server Time, which theoretically should mean it's accurate at all tickrates.
+It does not rely on any entities and uses only the server's time, which means it's accurate at all tickrates.
+It is also very cheap - you can create tens of thousands of timers with no performance impact.

-As well being a basic timer, you can also use it to convert Server Time (which is returned in seconds) to hours, minutes, seconds and milliseconds, as an array of floats or a formatted string.
+As well being a basic timer, it can also be used to convert Server Time (which is returned in seconds as a float) to hours, minutes, seconds and milliseconds, as an array of integers or a formatted string.

 ## Usage
 #### Start and Stop